tedorellana/learning/SAA-C03.md

 Is a fully managed machine learning service.
 With SageMaker, data scientists and developers can quickly and easily build and train machine learning models, and then directly deploy them into a production-ready hosted environment

 ## AWS Fargate ##
 Is a technology that you can use with Amazon ECS to run containers without having to manage servers or clusters of Amazon EC2 instances.
 With Fargate, you no longer have to provision, configure, or scale clusters of virtual machines to run containers.

+## Amazon Elastic Container Service (Amazon ECS) ##
+Is a fully managed container orchestration service that helps you easily deploy, manage, and scale containerized applications.
+As a fully managed service, Amazon ECS comes with AWS configuration and operational best practices built-in.
+It's integrated with both AWS and third-party tools, such as Amazon Elastic Container Registry and Docker.
+This integration makes it easier for teams to focus on building the applications, not the environment.
+You can run and scale your container workloads across AWS Regions in the cloud, and on-premises, without the complexity of managing a control plane.

 ## ChangeMessageVisibility ##
 In case of SQS - multi-consumers if one consumer has already picked the message and is processing, in meantime other consumer can pick it up and process the message there by two copies are added at the end.
 To avoid this the message is made invisible from the time its picked and deleted after processing.
 This visibility timeout is increased according to max time taken to process the message